Steel crisis: United States

 Although foreign competition played a notable role in the decline of American steel employment, productivity gains have played an even larger role.
 By 1980, it was estimated that nearly one-fourth of American steel manufacturing was using outdated and inefficient methods and machinery.
 The number of man hours required to produce one ton of finished steel was 10.1 hours in 1980; this declined to just 1.5 hours by 2017, with some mini-mills requiring just 0.5 man hours.
 In addition, the strong dollar policy of the U.S. Federal Reserve and the development of new management strategies such as just-in-time manufacturing that call for major workforce reductions also played important roles in hampering U.S. manufacturing competitiveness and reducing employment.

-The U.S. city of Youngstown, Ohio was among the hardest-hit areas of the steel crisis, with the announced closure of Youngstown Sheet and Tube on September 19, 1977, still known to locals as Black Monday; which the city has never fully recovered from both economically and socially.
+Youngstown, Ohio, was one of the hardest-hit cities during the steel crisis.
+The closure of Youngstown Sheet and Tube on September 19, 1977—an event known locally as Black Monday—led to economic and social decline, from which the city has never fully recovered, culiminating in 2019 when it lost its last major industrial employer General Motors with the closure of Lordstown Assembly.
 Other major steel producing cities, such as Gary, East Chicago, Cleveland, and Toledo, never recovered from the losses in industry and resulting unemployment, depopulation, poverty, and crime.

 From 1980 to 1988, U.S. Steel shuttered the 7 least-efficient of its 12 steel mills and slashed its industrial workforce from 75,000 employees to just 20,000, and salaried employees were reduced from 30,000 to just 5,000.
 By 1989, the American steel industry cut operating costs by 35% and increased labor productivity by 38%.
 U.S. Steel exported steel profitably for the first time in a decade.

 Britain

-In Britain, the steel crisis was also a result of controversial political decisions to a degree unlike the United States.
+In Britain, government policies played a significant role in the steel crisis, differing from the situation in the United States.
 The steel industry was nationalized in 1967 by the Labour government.
 Historian Alasdair Blair states that British Steel Corporation (BSC) had "serious problems" including complacency with existing obsolescent plants (plants operating under capacity and thus at low efficiency); outdated technology; price controls that reduced marketing flexibility; soaring coal and oil costs; lack of capital investment funds; and increasing competition on the world market.
 Blair argues that by the 1970s the government kept employment artificially high in a declining industry.
 This especially impacted BSC since it was a major employer in a number of depressed regions.

 In the 1980s, Conservative Prime Minister Margaret Thatcher re-privatised BSC.

 British steel employment numbered 197,000 jobs in 1974, falling to 179,000 in 1977, further still to 112,000 in 1980, and then a severe decline to less than 62,000 jobs in 1984.